 There are several easy and convenient ways you can submit a locate request—all at no cost.

 - E-Request is JULIE’s online form for simple, single address, non-emergency utility locate requests.
-Do not enter complicated excavation projects, emergency requests, joint meets or design requests—these types of submissions will not be processed.
+Do not enter complicated excavation projects, Emergency Requests, Joint Meets or Planning/Design Notifications—these types of submissions will not be processed.

 - Submitted E-Requests will be processed by JULIE as quickly as possible, typically within an hour and always before the start of the next business day provided the information is accurate and complete.